-Today's lesson theme centers on God's eternality.
-The concept of eternality is truly impossible for us to comprehend.
-We must accept this truth by faith.
-Since God has always existed, He doesn't need to depend on anything or anyone for His continued existence.
-God did not need to create the world.
-He was not lonely.
+We couldn't possibly fully comprehend God's eternality, the focus of this lesson.
+We must accept the truth by faith.

+Since God has always existed, He doesn't depend on anything or anyone for His continued existence.
+Furthermore, God didn't need to create the world.
+He wasn't lonely and in need of company.
 He is complete in and of Himself.
 He is the beginning and end of all things.

-Teaching this truth lays a solid foundation for children to begin to understand Who God is.
+Teaching God's eternality lays a solid foundation for children to begin to understand Who God is.
 You will be surprised and blessed with the simple faith young children express as they learn the truth of God's Word.

-Read the Scripture Focus and make a list of words that tell Who God is.
-Praise Him that He is the God of eternality and there is no one to compare Him to.
+Read the Scripture Focus passages and make a list of words that identify God.
+Praise Him for being eternal.